-DEPARTMENT OF PUBLIC WORKS, COMMISSIONER'S OFFICE, ROOM 6, No. 31 CHAMBERS STREET, NEW YORK, September 17, 1883.
+DEPARTMENT OF PUBLIC WORKS, COMMISSIONER'S OFFICE, ROOM 6, No. 31 CHAMBERS STREET, New York, September 17, 1888.

-BIDS OR ESTIMATES, INCLOSED IN A SEALED envelope, with the title of the work and the name of the bidder indersed thereon, also the number of the work as in the advertisement, will be received at this office until 12 o'clock M. Friday, September 28, 1888, at which place and hour they will be publicly opened by the head of the Department.
+BIDS OR ESTIMATES, INCLOSED IN A SEALED envelope, with the title of the work and the name of the bidder indorsed thereon, also the number of the work as in the advertisement, will be received at this office until 12 o'clock m.
+Friday, September 28, 1888, at which place and hour they will be publicly opened by the head of the Department.

 No. 1.
 FOR SEWER IN LIBERTY PLACE, between Maiden Lane and Liberty street.

 No. 2.
 FOR SEWER IN SOUTH STREET, between Peck Slip and Fulton street.

 No. 3.
-FOR ALTERATION AND IMPROVEMEN TO SEWERS AT FORTY-THIR STREET AND ELEVENTH AVENUE
+FOR ALTERATION AND IMPROVEMENT TO SEWERS AT FORTY-THIRD STREET AND ELEVENTH AVENUE No. 4.

-No. 4.
 FOR SEWER IN NINETY-FIFTH STREET, between Madison and Fourth avenues.
-No. 5.
-FOR SEWER IN ONE HUNDRED AND SEVENTEENTH STREET, between Maditween One Hundred and Thirty-sixth and One Hundred and Fortieth streets.